botlabs-gg/yagpdb-docs-v2/content/moderation/moderation-overview.md

 ### Unban/Unmute Logging

-When the `unban`/`unmute` commands are used, YAGPDB will log their usage to the [mod log](#mod-channels) similarly to the other moderation commands, except without the logs.
+When the `unban`/`unmute` commands are used, YAGPDB will log their usage to the [mod log](#mod-channels) similarly to the other moderation commands.

-When using the `ban` and `mute` commands with a duration, YAGPDB will essentially execute the inverse commands as itself at the end of the duration. i.e, if you execute `ban @user 1d`, YAGPDB will ban the user, and 1 day later YAGPDB will execute the `unban` command with reason "Timed ban expired."
+When using the `ban` and `mute` commands with a duration, YAGPDB will automatically undo the punishment after the specified duration.
+For instance, if you execute `ban @user 1d`, YAGPDB will ban the user, and 1 day later YAGPDB will execute the `unban` command with reason "Timed ban expired."
 This action appears in the mod log as YAGPDB being the moderator.